1

 5

-The Los Angeles Times article titled "Submarine Shells Southland Oil Field," published in 1942, captured the shock and urgency of a rare wartime event on American soil.
+"Submarine Shells Southland Oil Field," published in 1942, captured the shock and urgency of a rare wartime event on American soil.
 Detailing the surprise attack by a Japanese submarine off the coast of California, the article recounted how shells were fired at the Ellwood Oil Field near Santa Barbara.
 Though little damage was done, the attack sent shockwaves through the region, heightening fears of a possible invasion and marking a pivotal moment in Southern California's wartime experience.

 6